Understanding Essential Benefits Under Health Care Reform

 Catastrophic plans cover preventive services at 100%, including three yearly office visits.
 The deductibles for these plans can be high - hence the term “catastrophic”, since they’re only going to protect you from significant loss due to a substantial medical event.
 Catastrophic plans will also be made available to low-income individuals in states with expanded Medicaid.

 Because of the higher deductibles associated with these plans, bronze-level plans combined with a health savings account (HSA) may actually offer a better and less expensive option for many young adults.
-ColoHealth Personal Benefits Consultants can explain more about catastrophic and fully-insured accident plan options.
+ColoHealth Personal Benefits Managers can explain more about catastrophic and fully-insured accident plan options.

 What About My Existing Plan?
 Can I Keep it?